 A bit further down from this was a description of the reward options.
 You could get a PayPal payout, a Visa Virtual Card, or an Amazon Gift Card.

-The site was also BBB affiliated, and had a list of other notable affiliation and recommendations that made it stand out.
+The site was also BBB affiliated, and had a list of other notable affiliations and recommendations that made it stand out.

 All things considered, this sounded like the perfect survey site, thus far.
 Would it prove to be as good as it sounded, though?